 • Those from less affluent families are least likely to be active

-• Children and young people from Black, Asian and Other ethnicities are the least likely to be active
+• Children and young people from Black, Asian and Other Ethnicities are the least likely to be active

 • Active play, team sports and active travel are the most common activities